J. Alan Pipes7 Total

 Jeff's shaping aesthetic, while showing obvious influences from the likes of Todd, Jody, and Tonni, is quite impossible to pigeon hole.
 He never approaches a block of briar with a specific theme in mind, rather allowing his mood to combine with the dictates of the wood's grain to create something so "within the moment," that it's exact likes will never be seen again.

 All J.Alan pipes are shaped from exquisite blocks of top-grade briar cured and aged to make the best pieces possible.
-All tenons are made from delrin, and each stem is expertly hand-cut and slotted from ebonite, cumberland, or vintage Bakelite.
+Each stem is expertly hand-cut and slotted from ebonite, cumberland, or vintage Bakelite.
 Perfect mouth-feel completes each piece, which is why you will never question the smoking properties of a J.Alan pipe after trying your first.
 Limiting use of accents for consistency and a body of work, one might occasionally find bamboo, silver (which Jeff does himself), boxwood, and a few others.
 Finishing only smooth or blasted pieces, each J.Alan is a full extension of the maker.
-Being an avid surfer, Jeff's highest grade (and rarely produced) is a wave.
+Being an avid surfer, Jeff's highest grade (and rarely produced) is the "Wave."
 Other pieces aren't graded, but easily fit on a timeline as each is stamped with the number of production and the year.
 Hence, 400 10 would be his four-hundredth pipe in existence and it was made in 2010.